 Think of zone 6 as a belt curving under the belly of chillier zone 5.
 Beginning in north central Washington, zone 6 swings downward through the Pacific Northwest into the Southwest, then across the northern tip of the Texas Panhandle through the lower Midwest.
 From Kentucky and Ohio, it travels north to the southern peninsula of Michigan and also swings northeast to Massachusetts.

 Each of the 1000-some sages in the Salvia genus has its own range of hardiness zones.
 However, one thing that almost all have in common is the need for well-drained soil to avoid root rot.

 Selecting Zone 6 Sages

-The kind of Salvias appropriate for a Zone 6 garden partly depends on whether you want to plant them as perennials or annuals.
-Gardeners in cold-weather zones often grow many Salvias, such as varieties of Forest Fire Tropical Sage (Salvia coccinea 'Forest Fire'), as seasonal bedding plants.
+The kind of Salvias appropriate for a zone 6 garden partly depends on whether you want to plant them as perennials or annuals.
+Gardeners in cold-weather zones often grow many Salvias as seasonal bedding plants, such as varieties of Tropical Sage (Salvia coccinea 'Forest Fire').
 For more information about Salvias as annuals, please read Getting Started: Annual, Perennial and Shrub Sages and Portraits in Gardening: Michael and Kathi Rock's Hummingbird Journey.